-BSc (Hons) route: Elective Module Occupational Therapy: Contexts, Collaborations and Communities/ Practice-based Learning 3/Evaluating Occupational Therapy Practice

-MOccTh route: Elective Module/ Occupational Therapy: Contexts, Collaborations and Communities/ Practice-based Learning 3/Evaluating Occupational Therapy Practice/ Research Methods
+BSc (Hons) route: Elective Module/ Occupational Therapy: Contexts, Collaborations and Communities/ Practice-based Learning 3/Evaluating Occupational Therapy Practice MOccTh route: Elective Module/ Occupational Therapy: Contexts, Collaborations and Communities/ Practice-based Learning 3/Evaluating Occupational Therapy Practice/ Research Methods health & care professions council Year Four:

-Year Four:

-BSc (Hons) route: Health Society and Occupation/Practice-based Learning 4/ Dissertation Project

-MOccTh route: Health Society and Occupation/Practice-based Learning 4/ Transforming Occupational Therapy Practice/Dissertation Project

-The modules listed here are correct at time of print (March 2022) but may differ slightly to those offered in 2023.
+BSc (Hons) route: Health Society and Occupation/Practice-based Learning 4/ Dissertation Project MOccTh route: Health Society and Occupation/Practice-based Learning 4/ Transforming Occupational Therapy Practice/ Dissertation Project The modules listed here are correct at time of print (Feb 2023) but may differ slightly to those offered in 2024.
 Please check the website for any updates.

-The degree opens doors to a rewarding and stimulating career in NHS trusts, local authority social care departments, voluntary organisations, private practice, industry, and your skills will support entrepreneurial initiatives.
+Placements Placements provide the opportunity to integrate practice with theory.
+A practice placement is offered in each year.
+You will work with individuals, groups and communities in a variety of settings.
+QMU manages the sourcing and allocation of full-time placements for each student.
+Placements take place across Scotland.
+It is therefore likely that students will have to relocate for at least some of their practice-based learning unless they have individual requirements (eg specific health needs or caring responsibilities) that mean they must remain in a specific location.
+Exchange opportunities You will have the opportunity (subject to availability) to undertake practicebased learning at an overseas university with which we have partnership agreements.
+See pages 16-17 for more information.
+Careers The degree opens doors to a rewarding and stimulating career in NHS trusts, local authority social care departments, voluntary organisations, private practice, industry, and your skills will support entrepreneurial initiatives.
 Your work as an occupational therapist may not necessarily be in a medical setting, hospital or clinic.
-Many of our graduates pursue the exciting diversity of employment opportunities in the community, including within the voluntary sector or primary care.
+Many of our graduates pursue the exciting diversity This four-year undergraduate course integrates learners from different routes into the profession of occupational therapy.
+You will have an option to choose to complete either a Master or a BSc (Hons) degree in occupational therapy.
+Studying on this course will give you the expertise, people skills and conceptual understanding that you will need to work as an occupational therapist.
+This course is responsive to the demands of the health and social care sector and there are practice-based learning opportunities across the course to integrate theory, knowledge and practice. of employment opportunities in the community, including within the voluntary sector or primary care.
 The course will enable you to work as part of a health and social care team.
 You will develop leadership and partnership working skills and you may wish to engage with further professional development or higher level academic learning opportunities.

-A practice placement is offered in each year.
-Placements provide the opportunity to integrate practice with theory.
-You will work with individuals, groups and communities in a variety of settings across Scotland.
-Please see the full course entry on our website for more information.

-International: IELTS score of 6.0 with no element below 6.0

-Required subjects: English is preferred, or a discursive subject such as History or Sociology at Higher, A Level or equivalent.
-English and Maths at Nat 5/GCSE.

-Mature/Access: Related Access course or HNC may be considered for Year One, see: www.qmu.ac.uk/college-qualifications
+Entry requirements Entry requirements Scottish Higher: Standard - BBBB A Level: BCC Irish Leaving Certificate: H2 H2 H3 H3 Minimum - BBCC International Baccalaureate: 28 points International: IELTS score of 6.0 with no element below 6.0 Required subjects: English is preferred, or a discursive subject such as History or a discursive subject such as History or Sociology at Higher, A Level or equivalent.
+English and Maths at Nat 5/ GCSE.
+We can also accept National 5 Application of Maths or Lifeskills at the same grade.
+Am I a Widening Access student?: We apply the minimum entry criteria to applicants who meet one or more contextual factor.
+To see if this would apply to you, please refer to the access and Application and Access pages (p124-125).
+Mature/Access: A related Access course or HNC may be considered for Year One.
+Visit: www.qmu.ac.uk/ study-here/access-to-highereducation/college-leavers-and-maturestudents/ for more information.
 We welcome applications from mature students with other relevant qualifications and experience.
+Direct Entry: